© 2019 - International Centre for Investigative Reporting

 “’There was no oxygen’, they told us they don’t have and that the one in the ambulance stays in the ambulance no matter the condition of the patient.
 Though at that point we were at the emergency unit where this oxygen was meant to be used for emergency situations.

-“Finally, when some was brought, it did not work properly.
+“Finally, when some were brought, it did not work properly.
 At some point, it stopped working altogether. and none of the nurses knew until a doctor came for the morning rounds and noticed that the oxygen was not working” Jemila said, pausing to ask her brother Abdul who was also at the hospital with Kafayat to continue from where she had stopped.

 Abdul, the deceased elder brother also confirmed that twice between midnight and dawn the oxygen had stopped working.